 "Before each time I check into the game, he's the first one to grab me and he always reminds me 'you know what to do, go in there and do your thing.
 Play hard, everything will take care of itself.'"

 The two don't have identical games but for many reasons, Watson could very well develop into a Powell-like role as a reserve.
-This isn't to say he'll definitely become a double-digit scorer in the league or serve as a one-for-one replacement, but Watson's development could be exactly what Toronto needs to bank on with the uncertainty surrounding the futures of VanVleet and Powell.
+This isn't to say he'll definitely become a double-digit scorer in the league or serve as a one-for-one replacement, but Watson's development could be exactly what Toronto needs to bank on as the roster faces some uncertainty moving forward.

-Watson also shares an agent with Pascal Siakam and the two have been photographed in the same gym this offseason, making it fair to assume that they have been developing ongoing chemistry in workouts.
+Watson also shares an agent with Pascal Siakam and the two were photographed in the same gym this offseason , making it fair to assume that they have been developing ongoing chemistry in workouts.
 The fact that Watson has a growing relationship with at least two of the Raptors' most successful developmental projects is encouraging for his future outlook with the team.

 While it once seemed that Toronto's success in finding talent was by chance, it has become more and more evident over the years that the success is formulaic and very much by design.
 Plenty of signs point to Watson becoming the latest example.